couchbase/kv_engine/docs/BinaryProtocol.md

   the command in isolation.
 Once the command is completed the server starts reordering the next commands.
 NOTE: It is not possible to enable unordered execution on connections used for DCP.
+* `Tracing` - The client wants the server to include tracing information in the response packet

 Response: